-Moore, Walters & Thompson Scholarship A scholarship in the amount of \$1,500 (\$750 per semester) is awarded annually to a second-year student ranked in the top one-third of the class.
+Moore, Walters, Thompson, Thomas, Papillion & Cullens Scholarhips The law firm of Moore Walters, Thompson, Thomas, Papillion & Cullens fund a scholarship that is awarded annually to a second-year student ranked in the top one-third of the class.
 The recipient must be a Louisiana resident and may not be receiving any other scholarship.
 Financial need will also be considered.